Hopefully we’ve answered your questions below but if not, email us at [email protected].

-For the curricular examples and lesson plans submitted as part of the application, do you want supplemental materials like handouts, notes, and rubrics, etc. included?
+For the curricular examples submitted as part of the application, do you want supplemental materials (i.e. handouts, notes, rubrics, etc.) included?

-We encourage you to upload any materials that accompany your examples—whether it be an overview of the curriculum, final lesson plans, examples of student work, and so on.
+We encourage you to upload any materials that accompany your examples.

 I do not have access to video equipment.
 What other formats can I use for the video submission?

-If you do not have access to video equipment, we still require some form of audio/visual profile; this could be a photo-essay or slide-show with accompanying text or audio using PowerPoint.
-You can record an oral biography, or create an annotated YouTube video playlist that tells us a story about you.
+If you do not have access to any video equipment, an audio/visual profile is still required.
+Possible forms include a photo-essay or slide-show with accompanying text or audio using PowerPoint.
+You can record an oral biography or create an annotated YouTube video playlist that tells us a story about you.
 You may also use a digital camera to shoot 1-2 minute video clips that you then combine with audio recordings.
-As an important part of the application, we greatly value your willingness to work with technology and gain skills in this area.
+We greatly value your willingness to work with technology and gain skills in this area.

 Will you offer this program again in the future?

 Art21 Educators is an evolving program and we plan to continue to offer opportunities for educators in the future.

 Given the fact that you will only be accepting a select number of applicants, will there be a waiting list?

 No. There will be no formal waiting list.
 Applicants are encouraged to apply again in future years.